jarun/googler/README.md

     -t dN    time limit search [h5 (5 hrs), d5 (5 days), w5 (5 weeks), m5 (5 months), y5 (5 years)]
     -d       enable debugging

-Keys
+Prompt Keys
-    g terms  enter 'g' followed by keywords to initiate a new search (with original options) n, p     enter 'n' or 'p' to navigate forward or backward 1-N      enter a number to open that result in browser any other input exits googler</pre>
+    g terms  initiate a new search for 'terms' with original options n, p     fetch next or previous set of search results 1-N      open the Nth result index in browser Enter    exit googler (same behaviour for an empty search)
+    *        any other string initiates a new search with original options</pre>

 <b>Configuration file</b>